AlberAqil/Switch_like_gene_expression_modulates_disease_risk_2025/README.md

 ## Usage and demo

 Each script in the subdirectories can be run independently, with detailed instructions provided in the respective README files with subdirectories.

+## Citation

+If you use this code, please cite:

+Aqil, A. et al. "Switch-like Gene Expression Modulates Disease Susceptibility."
+BioRxiv, 2024. https://doi.org/10.1101/2024.08.24.609537